1957 Akron Zips football team

-The 1957 Akron Zips football team represented Akron University in the 1957 NCAA College Division football season as a member of the Ohio Athletic Conference.
+The 1957 Akron Zips football team represented Akron University in the 1957 college football season as a member of the Ohio Athletic Conference.
 Led by fourth-year head coach Joe McMullen, the Zips played their home games at the Rubber Bowl in Akron, Ohio.
 They finished the season with a record of 7–1–1 overall and 5–1–1 in OAC play.
 They were outscored by their opponents 208–87.